What is the TLC diet and can it improve your heart health?

 - Share

-According to the British Heart Foundation, around half of adults in the UK are living with cholesterol levels that are higher than they should be, which is putting people at risk of heart disease.
-Fortunately, if you have high cholesterol, there are steps you can take to lower it and protect your health.
+If your cholesterol levels are higher than they should be, you may be more likely to have heart disease.
+However, there are steps you can take to lower your cholesterol and protect your health.
 One way is to follow the TLC diet - or Therapeutic Lifestyle Changes diet - to reduce your cholesterol.
-But what can you eat on the plan - and can it keep your heart healthier?
+But what can you eat on the plan, and can it keep your heart healthier?

 In this article: